Themes: Architectural, Community development, Industry

 This house was one of the Frye Village residences preserved by William Madison Wood when he developed the model Shawsheen Village for American Woolen Company employees in 1920's.

-This home was saved and became part of the Shawsheen Village development 1918 – 1924 by William M. Wood, President of the American Woolen Company.
-At this time the Kaye house at #26 Haverhill St. sat high on a knoll east of York St. about 100' back from Haverhill St. It was moved to this site by Wood for the construction of Shawsheen Mills.
-Wood hired about eight different architects to design the homes and structures for the village.
-Newly designed entrances and updated interiors, seem to be the norm for all the former Frye Village homes preserved.
+Mr. Wood hired about eight different architects to design the homes and structures for the village.
+Newly designed entrances and updated interiors, were the norm for all the former Frye Village homes that were preserved.
 Homes were sold or rented through the Homestead Association who had offices in the Post Office building on the corner of North Main & Poor Streets.

 The Textile Realty then transferred ownership to the Andover Shawsheen Realty Company on June 30, 1932, holding the mortgage on the properties.
 T. Edwin Andrew, treasurer, was authorized to sell or rent the properties.
 With the Great Depression sales were sluggish and many homes were rented until the economy rebounded.

-a son Charles Jr. was a student at the time.
-In #24 were Edward C. & Hannah R. Street.
-Edward work for the United Chemical in Lawrence.
+The occupants in the home in 1923 were Charles & Mary J. Frederickson who rented from the Kayes in 1908.
+Charles a chauffeur.
+Their son Charles Jr. was a student at the time.
+In 1926 #24 were Edward C. & Hannah R. Street.
+Edward worked for the United Chemical in Lawrence.

 In 1943 at #22 were Andrew & Mary G. MacLachlan.
 Andrew was a spinner at the American Woolen Co.
 His son Andrew Jr. and wife Marion F. are also listed with his parents.
 Andrew Jr. employed a Ford Motor CO. in Somerville, MA.
 In #24 was Emil and F. Ruth Grigger.
 Emil was an engineer at Remington Arms.